-Zack Grossbart is an engineer, designer, and author.
+Zack Grossbart is an architect, designer, and author.
 He’s a Senior Technical Staff Member and Cloud Architect at IBM.
-He creates the IBM cloud user experience and focuses on making complex technologies easy.
 Zack began loading DOS from a floppy disk when he was five years old and hasn’t stopped coding since.
-Zack lives in Cambridge, Massachusetts with his wife and daughter.
+Zack lives in Somerville, Massachusetts with his partner and son.

 Read more…